arjitsrivastava/1-1-Generator/README.md

 ## Show your support

 Give a ⭐️ if this project helped you!
+Your stars help others discover this tool and contribute to its growth.
+If you feel generous, you can also support the ongoing development of this project on [Kofi](https://ko-fi.com/arjit).

+## Credit to Original Design
+This project was inspired by [Advice-Generator](https://github.com/RubenF01/Advice-Generator/).
+We want to acknowledge their innovation and efforts, and extend our gratitude for laying the groundwork for this tool.

 ## License
 [MIT](LICENSE)